yagpdb-cc/yagpdb-cc/fun/starboard v2/readme.md

  3. starboardListener.go.tmpl **MUST** be set to work **ONLY** in your starboard channel
  4. **user configured variables MUST be the same between both commands.** If you change something on one be sure to change it on the other
     -don't forget to configure your starboard channel ID and desired emojis for basic functions to work

+You should not enable anti-stars if your community can't be trusted to self moderate starboard posts.
+It should work great for some servers but could be a total disaster for others.
+Use your own best judgement regarding your community members.

 **Why did I make this?**